-(w) Investing and financing activities not affecting current cash flow
+(x) Investing and financing activities not affecting current cash flow

-The Group's investing and financing activities which did not affect the current cash flow in the year ended December 31, 2021 were acquisition of right-of-used assets by leasing.
-Please refer to Note 6(g) and (k).
+The Group's investing and financing activities which did not affect the current cash flow in the year ended December 31, 2022 were acquisition of right-of-used assets by leasing.
+Please refer to Note 6(g) and (l).